PoorBillionaire/USN-Journal-Parser/README.rst

       -f FILE, --file FILE  Parse the given USN journal file -q, --quick           Parse a large journal file quickly -s SYSTEM, --system SYSTEM
                             System name (use with -t)
       -t, --tln             TLN output (use with -s) -v, --verbose         Return all USN properties for each record (JSON)

 **--quick**

-**Warning: This logic does make (very good) assumptions about the data in question.
+**Note: This logic does make (very good) assumptions about the data in question.
 On the off chance you are experience issues using this functionality just switch back to using usn.py without the --quick flag.
 Personally, I have never had issues with it.**

 The USN Journal is a Sparse File.
 Depending on how the file was extracted, it may be bloated with gigabytes of NULL bytes.
 As such, a parser needs to read through these NULL bytes to find the first valid USN record before it can begin producing results.

 Leveraging an interpreted language such as Perl or Python can be a time consuming process if the journal file is large.
-Using this script, apply the --quick / -q flag to perform this search more quickly: by jumping ahead a gigabyte at a time seeking for valid USN data.
-Obviously, seeking ahead one gigabyte at a time requires the journal in question to be at least one gigabyte in size.
+Using this script, apply the --quick / -q flag to perform this search more quickly: by seeking ahead one gigabyte at a time until valid USN data is found.
+In order to seek ahead one gigabyte at a time, the journal in question to be at least one gigabyte in size.
 If it isn't, the script will simply produce an error and exit:

 ::